OSCE: General Information

 How do OSCEs work at UWSOM?

-There are three OSCEs at UWSOM; Two during Foundations and one following the Patient Care Phase.
+There are three OSCEs at UWSOM; Two during the Foundations Phase and one following the Patient Care Phase.

 Timing